marlam/6fs/README.md

 - Supports all standard UNIX file system features such as permissions, ownership, time stamps, device files, sockets, named pipes, symbolic links and so on
 - Can also be used as a RAM disk, using six growing/shrinking arrays in memory

-# Anti-features

-In all honesty: performance is abysmal for anything but small or medium scale use cases.
-That's to be expected with random-access read/write on top of six files, combined with the very basic data structures used by this file system.

 # Installation